horizon0708/one-click-hugo-cms/site/content/projects/dispersion-exhibition.md

   effect.
 This warped depth plays with perceived notions of alignment, movement and perspective.
 Each piece embodies a feeling associated with memory, visualized as a girl living through past experiences.

+  Gouache and marker pen on Acrylic, $200 each
 images:
   - /img/fullsizerender-1-.jpg
   - /img/fullsizerender.jpg